Article· Updated June 2026

 Three models, each doing what it's best at: Nanobanana set the mood, GPT Image 2 made it real, Veo made it move.
 The hero ships on the glp3.wiki rebrand — a still I generated, animated for eighty cents, playing once and settling into a frame that holds.
 And it all folded into a Claude Code skill, veo-video-gen, that quotes the cost up front, defaults to play-once, and warns me when my wording is about to trip the filter.

 None of it was a model breakthrough.
-It was knowing which model to reach for at each step, that the loop was the wrong instinct, and that a third of my failures were a filter I could talk my way around.
+It was knowing which model to reach for at each step, that the loop was the wrong instinct, and that the way to keep a video model cheap is to do all the deciding where it's free — on stills — and only pay for the one render that ships.
 The leverage, again, wasn't the AI.
 It was the judgment about how to use it.

 Frequently asked